 The application also contains more precise information about which expenses are forgivable.
-These forgivable expenses are divided into four distinct categories:
+These forgivable expenses have recently been expanded to include:

 As the SBA established earlier, PPP loans allow for only $100K per employee.
-This means that, for the 8 week covered period, individual salaries can’t exceed $15,385.
 This amount includes both salary or wages and paid leave costs.

 However, other employee-related cash expenses, such as health insurance, retirement plans, and state/local taxes, are not included in this $100K per employee allowance.